Ak23b/vision-based-attendance-system/README.md

 2. Run the app.py in your terminal with "python app.py".

 3. Enter your **Name** and **Student ID**, then click **Check In**.
-4. If you're an admin, click the Admin login button to view and export attendance logs.
+4. If you're an admin and have an account, click the Admin login button(If you created an account) to view and export attendance logs.
+You can also create an account by clicking the create account button.
 5. Use the **Export to CSV** or **Export to PDF** buttons to download the

 ## Technologies Used